TsekNet/TsekProfile/README.md

 ## Screenshots

-PowerShell running in an administrative window while working on a git repo
+Windows PowerShell running in an administrative window while working on a git repo

 ![PowerShell Admin](media/admingit.png)